 Of the five love languages, one will speak more deeply to your mom.

 The 5 Love Languages

-If your mother’s love language is acts of service, try asking her what she’d like you do for her.
-My husband, Cole Lane, who is an IT Specialist, starts preparing a week or two in advance of Mother’s Day thinking about a special meal that he can make to celebrate the occasion.
+If your mother’s love language is acts of service, ask her what she’d like you do for her.
+My husband starts preparing a week or two in advance of Mother’s Day thinking about a special meal that he can make to celebrate the occasion.
 Katy says, “My kids love getting up early and making me a special breakfast.
-Afterwards, everyone scrambles around and cleans up their rooms and gets their spaces tidy, because it’s exactly what I would want them to do.”
+Afterward, everyone scrambles around and cleans up their rooms and gets their spaces tidy, because it’s exactly what I would want them to do.”

-Finally, if your mom loves physical touch, give her a hug or a pat on the back.
+Finally, if your mom loves physical touch, give her a hug or pat on the back.
 “There’s just something about a hug,” Gary says.
 But be sure to figure out what your mother would like!
-Some moms might prefer something different than a hug.
+Some moms might prefer something other than a hug.

 If you live far away, don’t forget flower delivery.
 That’s what Katy and her sister do.
 “Then we call and have a video chat so she can show us the flowers and we can tell her how much we appreciate and love her,” she says.

-No matter whether you know your mom’s love language or not, try to sprinkle as many of these as you can fit into the day.
+Regardless of whether you know your mom’s love language or not, try to fit as many of these as you can into the day.
 Gary says, “Speak as many of the five love languages as you can, especially if you don’t know what your mom’s love language is.
 Then you’ll be sure to make her feel special on Mother’s Day.”

 Honor all the mothers in your life

 Depending on your situation, you may have more than one mom to honor on Mother’s Day.
 For example, my husband was raised by his grandmother but still keeps in contact with his mother.